Mumbai Maharashtra, India Travel Guide

 Historic Anglican church in Colaba, built in memory of soldiers from the First Afghan War.

 Despite its city sprawl, Mumbai holds surprising natural escapes, from national parks to scenic promenades and beaches.
-These places are important green spaces and recreational opportunities.
+These places are important green spaces and opportunities for recreation.

 A unique and vast urban national park within city limits.
 Diverse flora and fauna, including leopards, and ancient Kanheri Caves.
 An ecological lung for the city.
 Book safaris on GetYourGuide.